Grandma’s Favorite Recipes for Summer Peaches

 I bake several times a week so my kids have homemade desserts.
 We lost power in a storm, so I used the grill to invent “blackout” pudding. —Augustina Zaccardi, Eastchester, New York

 Ripe peaches and warm biscuit topping go hand-in-hand.
 The fresh rosemary and cinnamon adds a delicious twist. —Michael Cohen, Los Angeles, California

 One of my favorite bakeries makes this scrumptious tart that uses fall and summer fruit, so I created my own version.
 I like to serve it warm with whipped cream or ice cream and with a cup of coffee on a cool autumn night. —Sarah Knoblock, Hyde Park, Indiana

-With its make-ahead convenience and scrumptious flavor, this recipe is ideal for holiday brunches-and for busy hostesses with a hungry crowd to feed!
-Thanks to Julie Robinson in Little Chute, Wisconsin for sharing this stand-out dish.
+With its make-ahead convenience and scrumptious flavor, this recipe is ideal for holiday brunches—and for busy hostesses with a hungry crowd to feed! —Julie Robinson, Little Chute, Wisconsin

 We always made cream puffs for special occasions when I was growing up in a family of seven.
 My favorite filling, then and now, is whipped cream and nutmeg-spiced peaches. —Agnes Ward, Stratford, Ontario